 Click here to fill out an interest form if you would like to be considered for a position in Campus Safety.

-Campus Safety Student Employment Opportunities:
+Campus Safety Student Employment Positions:

 - Safe Rides

-- Lost and Found Coordinator
+- Lost and Found Coordinator (1-2)

 These students work in the Campus Safety office under the direction of the Administrative Assistant.
-These office workers will use organization and data entry skills to process Lost and Found, and assist with pickups, notifications, and inventory.
+These workers will use organization and data entry skills to process Lost and Found, and assist with pickups, notifications, and inventory.
 After initial training and supervision period, hours can be flexible.